 2. Opening a Business Bank Account

-Banks typically require an EIN to open a business account.
-This is especially important if you’re planning to apply for business loans or credit lines in the future.
+Banks also ask you to have an EIN to open a business account.
+This is particularly critical when looking into the possibility of taking business loans or credit lines in future.

 3. Applying for Business Licenses and Permits

-Many states and local governments require businesses to obtain licenses and permits to operate.
+Most of the states and local governments insist that businesses should obtain a license and permits to operate.
 Your EIN will be necessary for completing these applications.

 4. Hiring Employees